Inference CLI reference#

 --model-path TEXT

-Local checkpoint/tokenizer path or Hugging Face repo ID.
+Local checkpoint/tokenizer path or remote model repo ID.
 Required.

 --tp-size INTEGER